 By default, a Damageable Object that is placed into your Hierarchy will be networked.
 This means it will have collision, and server side gameplay.
 In most cases, especially when creating AI Enemies that the player can damage, the Damageable Object will be networked.

-A Damageable Object that is client only (i.e. placed into a Client Context), has no collision.
+A Damageable Object that is client only (that is placed into a Client Context), has no collision.
 Which means it cannot be hit by a weapon or projectile.
 Damage can still be applied to the Damageable Object from a client script.

 ApplyDamage(Damage) can also be used on the client to apply damage to the Damageable Object.

-The Damageable Object uses the Damageable interface that unifies health, damage, and death behavior with players and some objects (i.e. Vehicles, Physics Shape).
+The Damageable Object uses the Damageable interface that unifies health, damage, and death behavior with players and some objects (that is Vehicles, Physics Shape).
 Below are the properties of the Damageable interface that can be found on a few different objects in Project Content.

 |Max Hit Points||Maximum hit points of the object.
 Values less than or equal to 0 will be ignored.|

 |Starting Hit Points||The hit points of the object when the object is spawned.
 Cannot be greater than Max Hit Points or less than 0.|